erik-salgado/azure-network-files-shares-permissions/README.md

 # Requirements:

 - Active Directory running in Azure on a virtual machine named "DC-1"
-- A Client machine running in Azure on a virtual machine named "Client-1" and joined to the domaain
+- A Client machine running in Azure on a virtual machine named "Client-1" and joined to the domain

 # Steps: